 Classic and digital methods

-- Phone prospecting (based on concrete signals),
+- Phone prospecting grounded in concrete signals

-- Personalized LinkedIn outreach,
+- Personalized LinkedIn outreach

-- Strategic event participation (trade shows, webinars, roundtables…),
+- Strategic event participation (trade shows, webinars, roundtables)

-- Social selling through value-added content.
+- Social selling through content that actually answers something

 Newsletter: an underused tool

-Leads vs. Prospects: a strategic difference
+Leads vs. prospects: a strategic difference

 Clarifying the terms